akilangk/10th-Task-06-12-2021-Adding-Product-to-Amazon-Cart/README.md

 **Aim: Logging in to amazon website and Search a product and add the product to cart**
 * Design Pattern: Page Object Model using Page factory.

-* Used basic TestNG annotations, concepts like priorities and configured the test using xml file.
+* Used basic TestNG annotations and priorities

 **Script Workflow**